r4victor/tenthousandmeters/content/blog/python_bts_08.md

 $$xy = (x_1 + x_2 \times base ^ {len(x_1)})(y_1 + y_2 \times base ^ {len(x_1)}) = x_1x_2 + (x_1y_2 + x_2y_1) \times base ^ {len(x_1)} + x_2y_2 \times base ^ {2len(x_1)}$$

 The results of the four multiplications can then be calculated recursively.
 This algorithm, however, also works for $O(n^2)$.
-We can make it asymptotically faster using the following observation: four multiplications can be replace with three multiplications at the cost of a few extra additions and subtractions:
+We can make it asymptotically faster using the following observation: four multiplications can be replaced with three multiplications at the cost of a few extra additions and subtractions:

 $$xy = (x_1 + x_2 \times base ^ {len(x_1)})(y_1 + y_2 \times base ^ {len(x_1)}) = x_1x_2 + z \times base ^ {len(x_1)} + x_2y_2 \times base ^ {2len(x_1)}$$